hfanieng/ProDJLink-to-SQL/README.md

         VARCHAR track_label
         TIMESTAMP track_timestamp
         VARCHAR track_title
-        INT rekordbox_id PK
+        INT rekordbox_id FK
     }
     ```

-A description of the tables and fields in the SQL database.
+The rekordbox_id is for further use as a foreign key.

 ## Troubleshooting

 Common problems and their solutions:

-*On MacOS the Python-Script works and writes the data in the table, on Windows t runs into an error du to the length of the timestamp.
+- On MacOS the Python-Script works and writes the data in the table, on Windows it runs into an error du to the length of the timestamp.

 [1]:<https://github.com/Deep-Symmetry/beat-link-trigger>
 [2]:<https://blt-guide.deepsymmetry.org/beat-link-trigger/7.4.1/Matching.html#writing-a-playlist>